solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 ## Link and Subscribe Below (and Click the Bell)

 Of course, there are others on my list.
-From [riding trains](https://www.youtube.com/@RailCowGirl) in Scandinavia, sipping scotch in a [Manx bothy](https://www.youtube.com/@ralfydotcom), riding expensive [naked motorcycles](https://www.youtube.com/@royaljordanian) in Europe, and reviewing [delicious US fast food](https://www.youtube.com/@TheReportOfTheWeek), these individuals are privately celebrated and publically embarrassing to share.
+From [riding trains](https://www.youtube.com/@RailCowGirl) in Scandinavia, sipping scotch in a [Manx bothy](https://www.youtube.com/@ralfydotcom), riding expensive [naked motorcycles](https://www.youtube.com/@royaljordanian) in Europe, and reviewing [delicious US fast food](https://www.youtube.com/@TheReportOfTheWeek), these individuals are privately celebrated and publicly embarrassing to share.
 But we are all watching a flavor of their creative content.

 I've chosen these people because they are my new media consumption.
 They are doing something incredible by keeping me entertained on YouTube.
-And since my separation from cable, I've subscribed to these individuals, and I hope more will come.
-Well, *until the next big thing arrives*.
+And since my separation from cable, I've subscribed to these individuals, *until the next big personality arrives*.

-And with liberty, as [Lauri](https://en.wikipedia.org/wiki/Hydraulic_Press_Channel) says on the Hydraulic Press Channel, "*Thank you for **reading**, and have a nice day.*"
+I salute you all!
+And as [Lauri](https://en.wikipedia.org/wiki/Hydraulic_Press_Channel) says on the Hydraulic Press Channel, "*Thank you for watching, and have a nice day.*"

 ## Social Post